 More often referred to as deer ticks in New Jersey, this tick is prevalent across the Northeast and its name is almost synonymous with Lyme disease.
 It’s easy to understand why when you look at this map on the CDC’s website; you can’t even find New Jersey because it is covered with blue dots that represent cases of Lyme.
-What’s more, the Lyme disease data from the Centers For Disease Control and Prevention shows that only Pennsylvania had more confirmed cases of Lyme disease than New Jersey in 2018 (7920 vs. 2876).
+What’s more, the Lyme disease data from the Centers For Disease Control and Prevention shows that New Jersey had more confirmed cases of Lyme disease than any other state including Pennsylvania and New York in 2021.

 To reduce your exposure to deer ticks, stay away from tall grasses, bushes, and dense overgrowth.
 These pests are also often found near fences and along retaining walls.
 Deer ticks prefer shady, moist areas but can be picked up on manicured lawns so use caution when you’re hanging out in your backyard.